Gauda and Kunbi: Shuddhi movement

 In the late 1920s, prominent Goan Hindu Brahmins requested Vinayak Maharaj Masurkar, the prelate of a Vaishnava ashram in Masur, Satara district; to actively campaign for the 're-conversion' of Catholic Gaudas to Hinduism.
 Masurkar accepted, and together with his disciples, subsequently toured Gauda villages singing devotional bhakti songs and performing pujas.

-On 23 February 1928, many Catholic Gaudas were re-converted to Hinduism notwithstanding the opposition of the Church and the Portuguese government.
-The converts were given Hindu names but the Portuguese government put impediments in their way to get legal sanction to their new Hindu names.
+On 23 February 1928, many Catholic Gaudas were reconverted to Hinduism, notwithstanding the opposition of the Church and the Portuguese government.
+The converts were given Hindu names, but the Portuguese government put impediments in their way to get legal sanction to their new Hindu names.
 4851 Catholics from Tiswadi, 2174 from Ponda, 250 from Bicholim and 329 from Sattari Catholic Gaudas were re-converted to Hinduism after nearly 400 years.
-The total number of the converts to Hinduism was 7815.
+The total number of converts to Hinduism was 7815.
 The existing Hindu Gauda community refused to accept these neo-Hindus back into their fold because their Catholic ancestors had not maintained caste purity, and the neo-Hindus were now alienated by their former Catholic coreligionists.
 These neo-Hindus developed into a separate endogamous community, and are now referred to as Nav-Hindu Gaudas (New Hindu Gaudas).